ba0f3/odbcn.nim/README.md

 All contributions are done by means of `git send-email`, which are submitted [here](https://lists.sr.ht/~mjaa/odbcn-nim).
 Read `CONTRIBUTING.md` for code guidelines.
-Testing is done by running the integration tests in `inttests/odbc.nim`.
+Testing is done by running `inttests/odbc.nim`.
+These integration tests are not run by CI; they must be run locally before pushing to master.

 ## Alternatives to this library: